• Skip to primary navigation

 The following salary information has been compiled based on the experience levels.
 Statistics show that a lower-income earner in a compliance officer position is more likely to have minimal past work experience.

 A higher income is attributed to employees with substantial tenure or advanced degrees in business, accounting, law, or finance.
-According to the Bureau of Labor Statistics:

 Larger organizations are more likely to provide additional benefits to employees, increasing the total compensation package.